pbissonho/koin.dart/website/docs/reference/koin-core/injection-parameters.md

 ---
-title: Injection parameters
+title: Injection Parameter
 ---

-In any definition, you can use injection parameters: parameters that will be injected and used by your definition:
+In any definition, you can use injection parameter: parameter that will be injected and used by your definition:

 ## Defining an injection parameter